jldec/lodash-doc-2/README.md

 npm install
 ```

+`pub-config.js` points to the lodash source code in '../../lodash/lodash/lodash.js'.
+Either modify pub-config to point to the actual source location, or clone lodash to match this.

-`pub-config` points to the source in '../../lodash/lodash/lodash.js'.
-To preview at http://localhost:3001/ while you edit
+To generate the doc site and preview at http://localhost:3001/ while you edit

 ```sh
 npm run develop